 The cost of the average drug plan is under $30/mo, which barely pays for 1 prescription.
 The Coverage Gap (donut hole) was meant to control drug costs and keep the program sustainable.
 Here’s how it works:

-THERE ARE 4 “STAGES” IN A DRUG PLAN:
+THERE ARE 4 “STAGES” IN A DRUG PLAN (based on a calendar year):

 2. Initial Coverage